GreyCardinal69/Fluence/README.md

 ### Advanced Assignment Operators
-Fluence elevates assignment from a simple statement to a powerful expression tool for reducing boilerplate.
+Elevates assignment from a simple statement to a powerful expression tool for reducing boilerplate.

 | Operator | Name | Description | Example |
 | :--- | :--- | :--- | :--- |